dexgs/transpo2/CRYPTO.md

 * `password` (`text`) (optional)

 If `server-side-processing` is set to `on`, it MUST be sent BEFORE any file contents.

-if `enable-multiple-files` is set to `on`, it MUST be send BEFORE any file contents.
+This value tells the server whether or not the client is requesting that it perform the encryption/archiving of the upload.
+Omitting this value is the same as setting it to `off`.

+If `enable-multiple-files` is set to `on`, it MUST be send BEFORE any file contents as it tells the server whether or not it should create a ZIP archive from the uploaded files (it needs to know this ahead of time so it knows what to do with the first file).
+This field is ONLY relevant if `server-side-processing` is also set to `on`.
+Omitting this value is the same as setting it to `off`.

-The `name` field in the `Content-Disposition` header for `files` should be the URL safe base64-encoded file name ciphertext.
+If the upload is encrypted client-side, then the `name` field in the `Content-Disposition` header for `files` should be the URL safe base64-encoded file name ciphertext.

-The value of the `Content-Type` header for `files` should be the URL safe base64-encoded mime type ciphertext.
+If the upload is encrypted client-side, then the value of the `Content-Type` header for every `files` value should be the URL safe base64-encoded mime type ciphertext.

-The contents of `files` should be broken up into segments no longer than 10256 bytes.
-Each segment should be prefixed by 2 bytes storing a 16-bit unsigned integer in big-endian byte order.
+If the upload is encrypted client-side, then the contents of `files` MUST be broken up into segments no longer than 10256 bytes.
+Each segment MUST be prefixed by 2 bytes storing a 16-bit unsigned integer in big-endian byte order.
 This integer contains the number of bytes in the following segment (without counting its own two bytes).
-The contents of `files` should be terminated by two bytes each equal to zero.
+The contents of `files` MUST be terminated by two bytes each equal to zero.

 The contents of each length-prefixed segment in `files` should the ciphertext result of encrypting a segment of the upload.
 The segments should be produced by first encrypting a segment of the upload, writing the length of the ciphertext as an unsigned 16-bit integer in big-endian byte order to the form body, and then writing the ciphertext itself.

+***NOTE:*** for client-side encrypted uploads, only a single value for `files` is allowed.
+To upload multiple files as one upload, the files must first be wrapped in some archive format such as ZIP, then encrypted and sent to the server as a single file.

 See also:
  * [multipart POST](https://wdeveloper.mozilla.org/en-US/docs/Web/HTTP/Methods/POST#example)